daharper/TicTacToe/README.md

 There are four opponents of increasing difficulty, and a configurable timer.

-To add or change opponents behavior, recombine tactics.
+To change an opponent's behavior, recombine tactics, or add a new opponent.

 The entire UI development was driven via KAI, including the animation effects.